NUISANCEMC/nuisance3/src/nuis/eventframe/README.md

 NUISANCE provides two DataFrame types for event-level data.
 Each provides a columnar table of projected event properties, where each included event corresponds to a single row in the table.

 * [`nuis::EventFrame`](#nuiseventframe): A simple table stored in an [`Eigen::ArrayXXd`](https://eigen.tuxfamily.org/dox/group__TutorialArrayClass.html).
 This is useful for simple in-memory analysis where intermediate storage of the data is not required.
 Because it is stored in an Eigen Array, all columns are of double type.
 On the python side, the data can be directly interacted with as a two-dimensional [numpy ndarray](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) without copying the underlying data.
-* [`arrow::RecordBatch`](#arrowrecordbatch): [Apache Arrow](https://arrow.apache.org) is a standard in-memory columnar analysis format that supports separately typed columns, batched I/O, and efficient compute processing.
+* [`arrow::RecordBatch`](#arrowrecordbatch): [Apache Arrow](https://arrow.apache.org) is a standard in-memory, columnar analysis format that supports separately typed columns, batched I/O, and efficient compute processing.
 It also has first-class support for direct conversion to [Pandas DataFrames](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) for python-based analyses.

 Both can be used to produce [tidy 'data'](http://vita.had.co.nz/papers/tidy-data.pdf) with the help of the [`nuis::EventFrameGen`](#creating-dataframes-with-nuiseventframegen) class.

+This document describes the EventFrame types, facilities for producing them from an input event vector, and how to write/read `arrow::RecordBatch`s from files.
+For documentation on how they might be used in an analysis, see [HistFrames](../histframe/README.md).

 ## `nuis::EventFrame`